EladAvrahami/Linux-server/README.md

 <h3>  type/which for command that dont have manual page entries  </h3>
 <pre>
 man command
-type command - to see the command location which command - to see path of the command location help command
+type command - tell me if the command is shell/binaty/alias which command - to see path of the command location help command
 </pre>